-T.19 OCCUPATIONS AND PROFESSIONS (0NET CODES) SELECTED FOR COMPASS TRAINING 000 UPATION AREAS (2-DIGIT) PROFE SSIONS (3-DIGIT ) 232 Vocational education teachers 2.5 Teaching professionals 234 Primary school and early childhood teachers 24 Business and administration professionals 241 Finance professionals 243 Sales, marketing and public relations professionals 41 Concert and the based at dat 411 General office clerks 41 General and Keyboard Clerks 412 Secretaries (general) 26 Legal, social and cultural professionals 264 Authors, journalists and linguists 265 Creative and performing artists e-skills for employment opportunities in all sectors beyond IT, where there is an unmet job demand.
+T.19 OCCUPATIONS AND PROFESSIONS (ONET CODES) SELECTED FOR COMPASS TRAINING OCCUPATION AREAS (2-DIGIT) PROFESSIONS (3-DIGIT ) 232 Vocational education teachers 23 Teaching professionals 234 Primary school and early childhood teachers 7.4 24 Business and administration professionals 241 Finance professionals 24 243 Sales, marketing and public relations professionals 41 411 General office clerks 41 General a General and keyboard clerks 412 Secretaries (general) 26 Legal, social and cultural professionals 264 Authors, journalists and linguists 26 265 Creative and performing artists e-skills for employment opportunities in all sectors beyond IT, where there is an unmet job demand.
 Moreover, since Compass training offer had to be the same in the four countries, and the labour market was similar, but not the same in the four partner countries, a "reasonable average" had to be found in the choice of occupations.
 The result of these evaluations, combined with the results of the User Needs Analysis, provided the professional fields and professions illustrated in T.19.